Welcome to the wonderful world of Year 5C!!

 Maths

-This half term in Maths, we will begin with our Fractions unit.
+This half term in Maths, we will begin with our Geometry and Measures unit.
 We will recap prior learning from Year 4 before moving on to our Year 5 objectives.
-Some of the new objectives we will cover during this unit are:
+Some of the new geometry objectives we will cover during this unit are:

 Don't forget a really easy way to practice your times tables at home is by using TT Rockstars.
-Knowing your times tables up to 12x12 helps with a lot of different topics in Maths, especially fractions!!
+Knowing your times tables up to 12x12 helps with a lot of different topics in Maths.

 Here are some useful websites: